CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 | gc        | 1-700       | 36 hours      | Grand Challenge  |
 | interactive | 1         |  7 days       | all              |

+[Interactive partition](./interactive-usage.md#sinteractive-in-mahti), is intended for pre- and post processing tasks.
-[Interactive partition](./interactive-usage.md#sinteractive-in-mahti) can be used both for interactive working and in cases where reserving a full node is not reasonable.
+It can be used both for interactive working and in batch jobs, where reserving a full node is not reasonable.

-In other partitions of Mahti, only full nodes are allocated.
-In these partitions, jobs will have access to all cores and memory in a node.
+The actual HPC computing should be done in _medium_, _large_ or _gc_ partitions.
+Only full nodes are allocated from these partitions and the jobs will have access to all cores and memory in the nodes.
 You may choose to run with fewer cores if that gives better performance.
 In these partitions billing is based on the allocated nodes.

-Large partition on Mahti is only accessible to projects that have done a [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilisation of the resources.
+The _large_ partition on Mahti is only accessible to projects that have done a [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilisation of the resources.
 The partition
 `qc` is only accessible to Grand Challenge projects and has a higher priority.